 Installing the panagenda MarvelClient databases allows for the following types of installation.

-In this setup, both databases (Config and Analyze) are installed on a local IBM Notes client.
+In this setup, all three databases (Config, Analyze, Help) are installed on a local IBM Notes client.

 Whilst a local installation is well suited for a quick evaluation, it does not allow for testing with multiple users.

-In this setup, both databases (Config and Analyze) are installed on one dedicated IBM Domino server.
+In this setup, all three databases (Config, Analyze, Help) are installed on one dedicated IBM Domino server.

-Whilst we do not recommend to use a dedicated server for lack of potentially needed scalability, you can “hard-code” MarvelClient to use one particular server as opposed to each user’s mailserver.
+Whilst we do not recommend to use just one dedicated server because of the lack of load balancing, you can “hard-code” MarvelClient to use one particular server as opposed to each user’s mailserver.

-Recommended for environments up to a few thousand users: Load-balanced/Production
+Recommended for environments up to a couple of thousand users: Load-balanced/Production

-In this setup, the Config and Analyze databases are replicated across all mail servers, where each Analyze database contains *all data from all users* across all mail servers.
+In this setup, the Config, Analyze and Help databases are replicated onto every mail server, where each Analyze database contains all data from all users across all mail servers.

 The advantage of this "non-hardcoded" installation type is, that any change at the server level (such as moving a user from one Mailserver to another, or adding new servers) doesn’t affect MarvelClient: In notes.ini; the corresponding MC_DB= entry refers to "%notes_homeserver%!!YOURDIRECTORY\YOURCONFIGDATABASENAME.nsf" , which means that there is no hard-coded servername.

-Note: %notes_homeserver% is dynamically resolved from a user's then current location document.
+Note: %notes_homeserver% is dynamically resolved from the users then current location document.

-Note: As to avoid replication conflicts, you must only schedule the Audit All Agent in the Analyze database on EITHER the hub only OR all spokes excluding the hub.
+Note: As to avoid replication conflicts, you must only schedule the Audit All Agent in the Analyze database on EITHER the hub OR all spokes (but not on the hub).